 Repositories can help you make your data findable, accessible and reusable (the "F", "A" and "R" in the FAIR principles).

-They can guide you a much of the way if you want to make your research compatible with the FAIR principles.
-If you publish your data in an open repository such as Dataverse, Zenodo or Figshare, the principles will, for example, be able to help you:
+The repositories can guide you a long way in making your research compatible with the FAIR principles.
+If you publish your data in an open repository such as Dataverse, Zenodo, or Figshare, these will, for example, be able to help you: